Jake Kilrain (British boxer)

-Henry Owens (1914-1984), who fought under the name Jake Kilrain (after the American boxer), was a Scottish boxer who was British welterweight champion between 1936 and 1939.
+Henry Owens (January 1, 1914 – October 1, 1984), who fought under the name Jake Kilrain (after the American boxer), was a Scottish boxer who was British welterweight champion between 1936 and 1939.

 Career

 Born in Bellshill, Lanarkshire, Owens adopted the ring name Jake Kilrain while still an amateur.
+He adopted the name of American boxer Jake Kilrain.
 He began his professional career in 1931 and in his first three years won over thirty fights and suffered only two defeats.
 After a defeat at the hands of the experienced Boyo Rees in April 1934 he was out of the ring for almost a year due to hand injuries before returning with another loss by disqualification to Fred Lowbridge.
 He won his next four fights, including a fourth-round knockout of Len Wickwar, before meeting Joe Kerr in an eliminator for the Scottish lightweight title, which ended in a draw.